sstone-ucd/samantha-stone-portfolio/README.md

 # samantha-stone-portfolio
 Repository for my digital resume samantha-stone.com

+# NPM Commands
+    - npm run dev: run the file and view it in a web browser
+    - npm run build: build the file for export

 # Frameworks & Libraries
     - Vite to react template files
     - Tailwind for css framework